 Related: Read more about how to design converting screenshots here.

-3. Use competitive intelligence to set conversion rate goals for your mobile app
+3. Use competitive app store intelligence to set conversion rate goals for your mobile app

 4. Rate visitors’ interest to increase mobile app installs

-5. Rank the ability to trigger installs and performance of each screenshot
+5. Rank the ability to trigger installs and performance of each screenshot on app store page

 6. Test relevance of marketing campaign traffic for the sake of quality installs increase

 It’s generally a good idea to filter yourself, your user acquisition team, designers, clients, or anyone else you don’t want to see in your experiment results.
 Use custom filters to exclude IP addresses, operating systems, and other things. Сonsequently, you’ll get pure statistics on mobile app installs and these data should be applied in further activities for conversion rate increase.

 Note: you can find your public IP address if you google “what’s my IP address” or ask the IT department about company’s IP addresses and subnets.